insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Tornadoes can cause severe damage, and although there is a common misconception that tornadoes only happen in “Tornado Alley”, tornadoes have been reported in all 50 states.
+Tornadoes can cause severe damage, and they don’t just happen in “Tornado Alley”.
+Tornadoes have been reported in all 50 states.
 About 1,200 tornadoes touch down in the U.S. every year, according to the National Severe Storms Laboratory.
-Strong Tornado

 While it’s impossible to completely prevent tornado damage, especially in the event of a major twister, there are some things you can do to reduce the damage to your home.
 For what you can’t protect against, make sure you’re armed with excellent homeowners insurance.